Coaching and training

 Jay Jones, author

-Many authors, as well as editors, find it useful to access some coaching or advice on particular areas of their work.
+Many authors, and editors, find it useful to access some coaching or advice on particular areas of their work.
 I am happy to provide this via one-on-one coaching sessions, tailored specifically to the individual’s requirements.
-Sessions can include some or all of the following:

 -